Rattlesnake Bites and Dogs: How to Protect Your Dog

 Rattlesnake Avoidance Training

-Rattlesnake avoidance training teaches our dogs to recognize and avoid snakes through sight, smell, and sound.
-This training uses real rattlesnake scent to help dogs identify the danger.
-It often combines positive reinforcement and commands to “go away” from the snake scent.
+Rattlesnake avoidance training teaches dogs to spot and steer clear of snakes using sight, smell, and sound.
+Trainers use real rattlesnake scent to help dogs learn what to avoid, mixing in positive reinforcement and commands like “go away.”

 The Rattlesnake Vaccine